 - Shady / broad brimmed hat (bucket or legionnaires is recommended by the Cancer Council)

 - Bag or back pack

 - At least three (3) spare changes of clothes (please ensure these are appropriate for the season) including underwear, training pants, socks etc

 - Fitted cot sheet for rest time and a blanket in cooler weather.
 These should be placed in a sheet bag (or a pillow slip, plastic bags are strictly prohibited)

-- Bottle/s with milk (if required)
+- Labelled bottle/s with milk (if required)

-- Dummy or comforter (if required)
+- Labelled dummy or comforter (if required)

 - Nappies and wipes (if required)

-- Morning tea, lunch, afternoon tea:
+- Lunch box containing healthy options for the following (please refer to our nutrition policy or speak to our Director):

-- 1. Lunch box containing healthy options for the following (please refer to our nutrition policy or speak to our Director):
+- 1. Morning tea, lunch, afternoon tea

 - 2. Drink bottle

 - 3. Lunch